 Applicants must have earned a high school diploma or its equivalent at the time of enrollment and submit final, official transcripts affirming diploma and graduation date.

 The FAFSA, or Free Application for Federal Student Aid, is a form that is used by the U.S. Department of Education and the university to determine aid like scholarships, grants and loans, and work study eligibility.
-The 2019-2020 FAFSA is available beginning October 1.
-Submit your FAFSA by December 1 to receive a $500 Early Filers Grant.
+The 2024-2025 FAFSA willl be available by December 31.

-Applications for admission to Xavier are considered on a rolling basis and decisions are typically shared with students within 2 weeks of completion of the application file.
+Applications for admission to Xavier are considered on a rolling basis and decisions are typically shared with students within a month of completion of the application file.
 However, the dates below are important to consider.

 |Application Type||Deadline||Notification by|